Originally published Jan. 14, 2014 and updated Apr. 14, 2020.

 Any newcomer who joins a molecular biology lab will undoubtedly be asked to design, modify, or construct a plasmid.
-Although the newcomer likely knows that a plasmid is a small circular piece of DNA found in bacterial cells, she may need some extra guidance to understand the specific components that make up a plasmid and why each is important.
+A plasmid is a small circular piece of DNA found in bacterial cells, and someone new to plasmids may need some extra guidance to understand the specific components that make up a plasmid and why each is important.

 What is a plasmid?